jimmc414/1filellm/test_onefilellm.md

 3. `test_local_folder`: Tests the processing of a local folder.
 4. `test_youtube_transcript`: Tests the fetching of a YouTube video transcript.
 5. `test_webpage_crawl`: Tests the crawling and text extraction from a webpage.
+6. `test_process_doi`: Tests the processing of a Sci-Hub paper using a DOI.
+7. `test_process_pmid`: Tests the processing of a Sci-Hub paper using a PMID.

 Each test case verifies that the corresponding function in `onefilellm.py` produces the expected output files and that the content of the output files is not empty.